 - Gene expression association studies

 - Variable selection, and Model averaging

 - Applied machine learning to health and biological data

 - Genotype SNP arrays: Genotype calling and quality control

 Software in the areas of my research specialism can be found at https://github.com/acoutoal

 In the media

-His research purpose is to extend the healthspan of human populations.
-He focuses on developing bioinformatics methods and strategies to identify the genetic variants and molecular mechanisms controlling the lifecourse trajectory of health and disease phenotypes.
+We develop bioinformatics methods and strategies to identify genes and pathways involved in human disease.
 The goal is to identify the genes networks and developmental time windows involved in disease susceptibility, and in doing so to guide intervention strategies improving population health.
-He has extensive experience coordinating, designing, and running genome wide association studies, gene expression association studies, and mapping expression quantitative trait loci.
-He has developed software and visualization tools widely used in genomics and molecular epidemiological studies for multi-omics data integration, DNA-Seq variant calling, RNA-Seq quantification, gene expression analysis, metabolomics protocol optimization and biomarker discovery.
-He has developed predictive models of molecular and clinical markers applied to disease prognosis and diagnosis.
-He is a reviewer of the journal of the royal statistical society, and a member of the american society of human genetics.
+We have extensive experience coordinating, designing, and running genome wide association studies, gene expression association studies, and mapping expression quantitative trait loci.
+We has developed software and visualization tools widely used in genomics and molecular epidemiological studies for multi-omics data integration, DNA-Seq variant calling, RNA-Seq quantification, gene expression analysis, metabolomics protocol optimization and biomarker discovery.
+We has developed predictive models of molecular and clinical markers applied to disease prognosis and diagnosis.

 Indicators of esteem